-The Victorian Studies Centre has a distinguished record of innovation and excellence in interdisciplinary research and teaching at postgraduate level.
+The Centre for Victorian Studies has a distinguished record of innovation and excellence in interdisciplinary research and teaching at postgraduate level.

-- History (which includes the internationally renowned Centres for Urban History and English Local History)
+- History (which includes the internationally renowned Centres for Urban History and Regional and Local History)

 - History of Art and Film